raphaelgatti/v2-ach-api-docs/source/includes/_fundingsrcs.md

   });
 ```

-## Initiate or verify micro-deposits
+## Initiate micro-deposits

-This section covers how to initiate and verify micro-deposits for bank verification.
+This section covers how to initiate micro-deposits for bank verification.
 Reference the [funding source verification](https://developers.dwolla.com/resources/funding-source-verification.html) resource article for more information on the micro-deposit method of bank account verification.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth account access token with the `Funding` <a href="#oauth-scopes">scope</a>.</li>